Animals on Campus

 - The service dog or service dog in training must be under the owner/handler’s control at all times.
 It may be appropriate to ask the owner/handler to remove the dog from the premises if the dog is not under control of the owner/handler (e.g. excessive barking, poses a threat to the safety of others, etc.).

 A service animal is a dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Tasks performed may include, but are not limited to, retrieving dropped items, providing balance assistance, carrying medical supplies, seizure response, and opening and closing doors.
-Per Ohio Revised Code § 955.43, handlers of service dogs in training, such as dogs affiliated with 4 Paws for Ability, should be afforded the same rights and protections as handlers of trained service dogs.
+Per Ohio Revised Code § 955.43, handlers of service dogs in training, such as dogs affiliated with Paws for a Cause, should be afforded the same rights and protections as handlers of trained service dogs.

 These guidelines are intended to ensure the safety of both students and service dogs within the laboratory environment.
 Because hazardous chemicals, open flames, glassware, and electrical equipment pose unique risks, Student Accessibility Services (SAS) recommends the following precautions: